parssak/gantt-chart-starter/README.md

 # Gantt Chart

 Create a simple Gantt Chart with the given array of information.
-Interview question by @parssak
+Interview question by [Parssa Kyanzadeh](https://www.twitter.com/ParssaKyanzadeh)

 Paths have also been set up to compile from `/src`, making component imports go from `../../../components/Nav` to `components/Nav`. :)